Here we provide help for some of the problems that you may encounter when using DVC Studio.

 DVC Studio periodically checks for any missing or messed up webhooks, and attempts to re-create them.
 Currently, this happens every 2 hours.
 The webhook also gets re-created every time you create a new project or re-import a repository.

 Only repositories that you have connected to DVC Studio are available in the

 Add a model form.
 To connect your desired repository to DVC Studio, go to the

 Projects tab and create a project that connects to this Git

 repository.
 Then you can come back to the model registry and

 add the model.

 When a project is deleted, all its models get automatically removed from the model registry.
 So check if the project has been removed.
 If yes, you can add the project again.
-Deleting a project from Iterative Studio does not delete any commits or tags from the Git repository.
+Deleting a project from DVC Studio does not delete any commits or tags from the Git repository.
 So, adding the project back will restore all the models from the repository along with their details, including versions and stage assignments.